SquareBracketAssociates/PatternsOfDesign/Chapters/DoubleDispatch/DoubleDispatch.md

 ```

-We will introduce ==numberOfFaces==.
+We will introduce `numberOfFaces`.
 This method should satisfy the following test:

 ```